 Installation of Raspberry Pi Windows 10 is very simple.
 If you are not new, then you know about Windows 10 IoT Core.
-But those who don’t know, Windows 10 is one of the most popular operating systems.
+But for those who don’t know, Windows 10 is one of the most popular operating systems.
 More than 1 billion devices are running on Windows 10.
 To jump into the IoT sector, Microsoft launched a light-weighted Raspberry Pi Windows 10.
-Windows IoT Core is for the small computers like the Raspberry Pi.
+Windows IoT Core is for small computers like the Raspberry Pi.

 According to the board, you can opt

 Windows 10 image and WoR can be downloaded from the link below.
 Download and extract it and for your convenience keep them in one folder.
 This Windows 10 image support all Raspberry Pi models.
 Only a few steps are different, we will discuss them during installing windows.
 Actually, the drivers are different for different models.

 Steps to Install Raspberry Pi in windows 10